COGS108/Lectures-Wi23/README.md

 # Lectures-Wi23
-Lectures for the Winter 2023 COGS108 course taught by Alex Simpkins Ph.D.
+For the Winter 2023 COGS108 course taught by Alex Simpkins Ph.D.
+These will be materials used during lectures.
+Mostly slide PDFs & Jupyter notebooks.

 Course materials are organized by week.